sebastian-software/pofile-ts/README.md

 ## Performance

+Speed matters for build tools and CI pipelines. pofile-ts is hand-optimized for performance — no regex soup, no unnecessary allocations, just fast parsing.

 Benchmarked with 10,000 entries (~10% plurals) on Apple M1 Ultra, Node.js 22:

 | Library        |       Parsing | Serialization |